SkylineCommunications/dataminer-docs/dataminer-overview/Support Services/User_Operations.Support.md

      - If you have accidentally added a system that should not be included for the ticket, you can remove it using the garbage can icon on the right.

-   - *Log Collection*: Select how logs will be collected for the ticket.
+   - *Log Collection*: Select how logs will be collected for the ticket:

-     - *Automatic (via Cloud)*: Select this option if the DataMiner System is connected to dataminer.services.
-Requires the selection of at least one cloud system.
+     - *Automatic (via Cloud)*: Select this option if logs can be collected via dataminer.services.
+Only select this option if at least one of the systems specified under *Systems* is connected to dataminer.services.

      - *Manual*: If you select this option, you will need to upload a [Log Collector package](xref:Collecting_data_to_report_an_issue_to_TechSupport).
 Requires the selection of at least one system.